BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_07.md

 Enter the building and emerge at the top.
 On this upper platform you can find a hidden *Green Shard*.
 The slide to the left leads us back to the first area, so don't take that.
 Instead, go up from the statue and hop down the ledge, in the top left corner.
 You'll find hidden *Genius Wing*, *Ability Capsule*, *Green Shard*, *Ultra Ball*, and *Carbos*.
 In the top right side there is a canister you can talk to that will turn red - we will need to do this to multiple canisters across the wasteland to access a secret area.
 In the top left corner of this area you can enter a cave.
 Following it to the left and out you can get a hidden *Cotton Candy*.
 Back through the cave, go down and left, then down the ledge.
 Make your way back down the ledge and slide to reach the building with the stairs and emerge at the top.

 Take the slide to the right now.
 You can find hidden *X Defend*, *X Speed*, *Hyper Potion*, *Exp.
-Candy L*, *Poke Ball*, *Purple Shard*, *Green Shard*, *Poison Barb*, *Purple Shard*, and *Protein*.
+Candy L*, *Poké Ball*, *Purple Shard*, *Green Shard*, *Poison Barb*, *Purple Shard*, and *Protein*.
 Up from here you can find another canister to turn red.
 Up and to the left you can go through a building to find a hidden *Black Sludge*.
 Head to the bottom left of this segment.
 Hop down one ledge.
 Here you'll find another canister to turn red, the *Wasteland Field Readout* hiding behind a rock as well as hidden *Blue Shard* and *Peppermint*.
 From here you'll have to go back through the building and down the right slide to return to this area.

 In the bottom right section, use the Light Shard and talk to Ace for a battle.